History of Chinese immigration to Canada: Immigrants from Hong Kong, late 1990s

-With the political uncertainties as Hong Kong headed towards 1997, many residents of Hong Kong chose to immigrate to Canada, as it was relatively easier for them to enter the country due to their Commonwealth of Nations connections.
-It was also relatively easier for Hong Kongers to migrate to Canada than to the US, as the latter set fixed quotas for different nationalities, while Canada ran on a "points" system, allowing immigrants to arrive if they have desirable factors such as graduate degrees, training, funds to start new businesses and language abilities.
+With the political uncertainties as Hong Kong headed towards transfer of sovereignty from the UK to China in 1997, many Hong Kong residents chose to emigrate to Canada, as it was easier for them to enter Canada than many other countries due to their Commonwealth of Nations connections.
+In addition the US set fixed quotas for different nationalities, while Canada ran on a "points" system, allowing immigrants to arrive if they had desirable attributes such as graduate degrees, training, funds to start new businesses and language abilities.

 According to statistics compiled by the Canadian Consulate in Hong Kong, from 1991 to 1996, "about 30,000 Hong Kongers emigrated annually to Canada, comprising over half of all Hong Kong emigration and about 20% of the total number of immigrants to Canada."
-The great majority of these people settled in the Toronto and Vancouver areas, as there are well-established Chinese communities in those cities.
-After the Handover, there was a sharp decline in immigration numbers, possibly indicating a smooth transition towards political stability.
-In the years to come, the unemployment and underemployment of many Hong Kong immigrants in Canada prompted a stream of returning migrants.
+The great majority of these people settled in the Toronto and Vancouver areas, with well-established Chinese communities.
+After the handover, there was a sharp decline in immigration numbers, possibly indicating a smooth transition towards political stability.
+In the following years the unemployment and underemployment of many Hong Kong immigrants in Canada prompted many to return.

 Immigration in the 21st century

-Today, Mainland China has taken over from Hong Kong as the largest source of Chinese immigration.
+Today, Mainland China has taken over from Hong Kong as the largest source of Chinese immigration, and become the origin of most immigration to Canada in general.
 A great number of immigrants have been Cantonese speakers, and a disproportionate representation of Cantonese over other Chinese immigrants is prevalent in many Chinese communities in Canada.
-The Peoples Republic of China (PRC) has also taken over from all countries and regions as the country sending the most immigrants to Canada.

 According to statistics from Citizenship and Immigration Canada (CIC), between 1999 and 2009 the largest number of immigrants to Canada came from the PRC.
-CIC statistics for 2002 showed that the Canadian immigrants from the PRC averaged well over 30,000 immigrants per year, totaling an average of 15% of all immigrants to Canada.
-This trend showed no sign of slowing down, with an all-time high of 42,295 reached in 2005.
+CIC statistics for 2002 showed that Canadian immigration from the PRC averaged well over 30,000 per year, being an average of 15% of all immigrants to Canada.
+This trend had shown no sign of slowing down by 2005, with an all-time high of 42,295.
 By 2010, 36,580 immigrants from the Philippines surpassed the 30,195 from the PRC.
-Filipinos retained their status as the number one immigrant group to Canada in 2011 with 34,991.
-The PRC lagged behind with 28,696.
+Filipinos retained their status as the largest immigrant group to Canada in 2011 with 34,991, against the PRC with 28,696.

 Chinese-Canadians have become more involved in politics, both provincially and federally.
 Douglas Jung (1957–1962) not only became the first Canadian Member of Parliament (MP) of Chinese and Asian descent in the House of Commons, but also the first member of a visible minority elected to the Parliament of Canada.
 In 1993, Raymond Chan became the first ethnic Chinese to be appointed into the cabinet, after winning the riding of Richmond in the 1993 federal election.
-Many Chinese-Canadians have run for office in subsequent federal elections:
+Many Chinese-Canadians have run for office in subsequent Canadian elections: